joakimk/engine_experiment/README.md

 ### Example app

-The example app is an e-commerce application (I've actually never built one, but it's a common enough domain I think).
+The example app is an e-commerce application (I've actually never built one, but it's a common enough domain).

 ### Usage